Frequently Asked Questions About the Annual Financial Report

 What is the Annual Financial Report?

-The Annual Financial Report (AFR) provides an overview of the Government’s financial results for the fiscal year ended March 31, 2015.
+The Annual Financial Report (AFR) provides an overview of the Government of Canada's financial results for the fiscal year ended March 31, 2018.

 The AFR also includes condensed consolidated financial statements of the Government and the audit opinion of the Auditor General of Canada.

-The complete consolidated financial statements are available on the Public Works and Government Services Canada website.
+The complete consolidated financial statements, found in Volume I of the Public Accounts of Canada 2018, are available on the Public Services and Procurement Canada website.

 What are the highlights of this year's AFR?